Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Introduction

 Intuitively, the mechanism behind distance selection underlines many optimization problems, as it (essentially) performs a binary search over the distances induced by a set of points.
 As such, being able to do approximate distance selection in linear time should lead to faster approximation algorithms that perform a similar search over such distances.

-\item \textbf{The $k$\th smallest $m$-nearest neighbor distance} (\secref{k:smallest:m:n:n}).
-For a set $\PntSet = \brc{\pnt_1,\ldots, \pnt_n} \subseteq \Re^d$ of $n$ points, and a point $\pnt \in \PntSet$, its \emphi{$m$\th nearest neighbor} in $\PntSet$ is the $m$\th closest point to $\pnt$ in $\PntSet\setminus \{\pnt\}$.
+\item \textbf{The $k$\th smallest $m$-nearest neighbor distance} (\secref{k_smallest_m_n_n}).
+For a set $\PntSet = \brc{\pnt_1,\ldots, \pnt_n} \subseteq \Re^d$ of $n$ points, and a point $\pnt \in \PntSet$, its \emphi{$m$\th nearest neighbor} in $\PntSet$ is the $m$\th closest point to $\pnt$ in $\PntSet\setminus \brc{\pnt}$.
 In particular, let $\ddmX{m}{\pnt}{\PntSet}$ denote this distance.
 Here, consider the set of these distances defined for each point of $\PntSet$; that is, $X = \brc{ \ddmX{m}{\pnt_1}{\PntSet}, \ldots, \ddmX{m}{\pnt_n}{\PntSet}}$.
 We can approximate the $k$\th smallest number in this set in linear time.

+\item \textbf{Approximate Hausdorff distance}\footnote{This application did not appear in the journal and conference versions of this paper.
+Although the result was implicitly already there, see \remref{h_is_new}.} Given two point sets $R$ (red) and $B$ (blue) of total size $n$, their \emph{Hausdorff distance} is the minimum distance $\ell$, such that all the points of $R$ are at a distance at most $\ell$ from points of $B$, and vice versa.
+In two dimensions, computing the Hausdorff distance can be done in $O(n\log n)$ time.
+Still, in higher dimensions, the natural $(1+\eps)$-approximation algorithm uses approximate nearest-neighbor queries.
+It requires $\Omega( n \log n+ n \tfrac{1}{\eps^d} \log \tfrac{1}{\eps} )$ time (by computing for each point its nearest neighbor in the other point-set).
+Our framework provides $(1+\eps)$-approximation algorithm for the Hausdorff distance in $\Re^d$, with running time $O(n /\eps^d)$.
+See \thmref{h_really_2} and \remref{h_is_new} for details.

-\item \textbf{Exact nearest neighbor distances} (\secref{f:n:n}).
-For the special case where $m=1$, one can turn the above approximation into an exact computation of the $k$\th nearest neighbor distance with only a minor post processing grid computation.
+\item \textbf{Exact nearest neighbor distances} (\secref{f_n_n}).
+For the special case where $m=1$, one can turn the above approximation into an exact computation of the $k$\th nearest neighbor distance with only a minor post-processing grid computation.

 As an application, when $k=n$, one can compute in linear time, exactly, the {furthest nearest neighbor distance}; that is, the nearest neighbor distance of the point whose nearest neighbor is furthest away.
 This measure can be useful, for example, in meshing applications where such a point is a candidate for a region where the local feature size is large and further refinement is needed.